canonical-web-and-design/practices/project-management/iteration-creation.md

 ### Create epics for every proposed backlog item

-Title the epic the same as the title in the backlog.
+Create epics in the appropriate squad's repo (e.g. ubuntudesign/web-squad) and title the epic the same as the title in the backlog.
 Assign them to the appropriate milestone.

 Create and then estimate tasks, once they are broken down, for each epic in the next milestone.
 Assign them to the appropriate next milestone and set their pipeline status to "Triaged".